Voultapher/sort-research-rs/writeup/sort_safety/text.md

 ## Safe-to-use abstractions

 The Rust language has a concept of safe and unsafe interfaces.
 A safe interface is sound if the implementation avoids UB no matter how it is used, a property that composes.
 An implementation composed entirely of the usage of other safe interfaces is considered safe.
-However in the presence of other adjacent unsafe code, further considerations arise.
+However, in the presence of other adjacent unsafe code, further considerations arise.
 This puts the burden on the interface designers and implementers, instead of the users.
-The C++ standard has a similar concept, called wide and narrow contracts, and while conceptually it's possible to design interfaces in C++ who's usage cannot lead to UB, common abstraction including standard library types like `std::vector` or algorithms like `std::sort` do not make such promises.
+The C++ standard has a similar concept, called wide and narrow contracts, and while conceptually it's possible to design interfaces in C++ whose usage cannot lead to UB, common abstraction including standard library types like `std::vector` or algorithms like `std::sort` do not make such promises.

 With the exception of rust_crumsort_rs_unstable, all Rust sort implementations considered in this analysis use unsafe abstractions in their implementations.